tioui/eiffel_game_lib/README.md

 The project use those libraries: SDL, SDL_image, SDL_gfx, SDL_ttf, OpenAL, Libsndfile and FFMPEG LibAV.

 Please note that the library do not work very well with the new versions of FFMPEG LibAV.
-Sorry about that, this will not be correct.
+Sorry about that, this will not be corrected.
 In the version 2, th library will use another external library for video procesing.

 [<img src="http://api.flattr.com/button/flattr-badge-large.png">](http://flattr.com/thing/971297/Eiffel-Game-Library)